-We are investing to create the opportunities to support new businesses, including the delivery of new start up/incubation space via land acquired at Hortonwood West where the Council is investing profit share earnt through the success of Telford Land Deal and Newport Innovation Park.
-This is alongside investment into site preparation and power upgrades to support investors acquiring suitable land guickly.
+THE Council is investing to create the opportunities to support new businesses, including the delivery of new start up/incubation space via land acquired at Hortonwood West where the Council is investing profit share earnt through the success of Telford Land Deal.
+This is alongside investment into site preparation and power upgrades to support investors acquiring suitable land quickly.
+Last year we completed the region's only agri-tech business park.
+A multi-million pound investment by the Council, the LEP, Homes England and Harper Adams University.
+The Park will consolidate the borough's reputation as a national investment hotspot for agri-tech and for food science.